George Floyd's family sues Minneapolis, four officers charged in his death

 Crump said the lawsuit seeks to set a precedent "that makes it financially prohibitive for police to wrongfully kill marginalized people - especially Black people - in the future."

+A message seeking comment from the city attorney's office was not immediately returned.

-Floyd, who was Black and handcuffed, died May 25 after Derek Chauvin, a white police officer, pressed his knee against Floyd's neck for nearly eight minutes as Floyd said he couldn't breathe.
+Floyd, a Black man who was handcuffed, died May 25 after Derek Chauvin, a white police officer, pressed his knee against Floyd's neck for nearly eight minutes as Floyd said he couldn't breathe.
 Chauvin is charged with second-degree murder, third-degree murder and manslaughter.
 Three other officers at the scene - Tou Thao, Thomas Lane and J. Kueng - are charged with aiding and abetting both second-degree murder and manslaughter.

 All four officers were fired the day after Floyd's death, which set off protests that spread around the world and turned into a national reckoning on race in America.